ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

         property bool loading: feedModel.status === XmlListModel.Loading
         property bool isPortrait: Screen.primaryOrientation === Qt.PortraitOrientation

 We will use the custom properties later for loading XML data and for adjusting the screen layout depending on its orientation.

-.. rubric:: Creating a Category List
-   :name: creating-a-category-list

 In rssnews.qml, we use the RssFeeds custom type that we specify in RssFeeds.qml to create a list of feed categories:

 .. code:: qml

         RssFeeds { id: rssFeeds }

-In RssFeeds.qml, we use a
-`ListModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#listmodel>`_
-type with a ListElement type to create a category list where list elements represent feed categories:
+In RssFeeds.qml, we use a `ListModel </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#listmodel>`_  type with a ListElement type to create a category list where list elements represent feed categories:

 .. code:: qml